by Martin Maenza

 “We taking on Superman?”
 Blindside asked.

 “Not if we can help it,” Power Fist replied.
 “We need to get Shockwave and go!
-Mirror Master will kill us we leave him behind.”
+Mirror Master will kill us if we leave him behind.”

 “Fine,” said Throttle.
 “Then let’s do this!”
 The villain in the puffy purple costume took aim at his armored ally and activated his power.